-The 1881 merger brought the regimental depot to Stirling and it lost all link with Sutherland.
+The 1881 merger brought the regimental depot to Stirling and it lost all links with Sutherland.
 The regiment recruited from central Scotland, Argyll, and Dunbartonshire.
 As the “junior” Highland regiment it came close to being disbanded in the late 1960s but a vigorous public campaign and the need for soldiers to serve in Northern Ireland saved it.
 The regiment had been reduced briefly to company strength, about 100 men, and some experts say an over-rapid expansion back to full battalion level in 1971 was responsible for disciplinary problems which plagued the regiment in the following decade.
-The regiment's traditions are continued by the 5th Battalion of the Royal Regiment of Scotland (5 Scots) in 2006 but was reduced in 2013 to company strength, known as Balaklava Company (5 Scots), and based at Redford Barracks in Edinburgh.
+The regiment became the fifth battalion of the Royal Regiment of Scotland (5 Scots) in 2006 but was reduced in 2013 to company strength, known as Balaklava Company (5 Scots), and based at Redford Barracks in Edinburgh.
 The company wears green hackles on their Tam o'Shanters.
 All the battalions of The Royal Regiment of Scotland are kilted.
 The tartan is based on the old Argylls Government 1A sett.
 Link to Argyll and Sutherland Highlanders Museum

 The move towards fixed recruiting areas for each regiment was well in train by the 1870s and the boundaries pretty much set by the 1881 Cardwell Reforms.
 But even then, those boundaries were not set in stone.
 The Royal Scots Fusiliers had to turn the Galloway area over the King's Own Scottish Borderers in around 1900.
 The map reflects the recruiting areas around the time of the First World War.